Resources for Media

 Newspapers for their continued clear and committed coverage and support of the LGBT issues on a regular basis.

-Magdalene is one of the very few counselors from Chennai who offers services to the LGBT community.
-She is a strong supporter and advocate of LGBT rights.
-Magdalene is very committed and takes every opportunity to fight LGBT phobia.
-Be it Church gatherings, religious seminars, TV talk shows, newspaper/magazine articles, Magdalene’s voice as a straight ally makes a huge difference.
+Magdalene Jeyarathnam, founder of the East-West Center for Counselling in Chennai, is one of the very few counselors from Chennai who offers services to the LGBT community.
+A strong supporter and advocate of LGBT rights, Magdalene takes every opportunity to fight LGBT phobia.
+Be it a church gatherings, religious seminars, TV talk shows, or newspaper/magazine articles, Magdalene’s voice as a straight ally makes a huge difference.

 Dr. KS Jacob: